 Thank you for your interest in the NMD and for considering the museum as a repository for your possessions.

 The mission of the Dr. Samuel D. Harris National Museum of Dentistry is inspiring the future of oral health through celebrating the heritage of the dental profession.
-To help achieve this mission, the NMD collects, researches, preserves, exhibits, and interprets artifacts in accordance with our collections policy.
+To help achieve this mission, the NMD collects, researches, preserves, and interprets archival materials in accordance with our collections policy.

 All donations to the museum must be clean and free of dirt, dust, grime, insects, cobwebs, etc. Offers received otherwise might be declined.
 If your donation is not in a condition that you would display in your home or office, then they are typically not in a condition that we can display or store in the museum.
 The museum does not retain conservation staff to address items in need of cleaning or conservation.
 If you believe your donation has significant historical value, but needs conserved, please email firstname.lastname@example.org to discuss funding possibilities for restoring your donation.

 Appraisal of your donation can happen at any time prior to, during, or after the donation process.
 The museum cannot provide monetary valuations to donors, but we are happy to work with the appraiser of your choice.

 The NMD is happy to consider any offered donation that falls within our collecting criteria; however, our storage space is limited and there are legal and ethical considerations associated with each donation.
 In general, we collect items that relate to the dental profession, oral health, and the craniofacial complex of humans and animals.

 Please contact us for more details, but here are a few important guidelines:

 - Donations must be made by the item(s)’s legal owner.

 - Historical material with documented histories, including who produced it, who owned it, and where and when it was used are preferred.
 The more information you have about your donation, the better we can share its story!